 Magevet is a Jewish, Hebrew, and Israeli a cappella group from Yale University.
 All of its members are undergrads devoted to spreading beautiful music of the Jewish tradition to the far corners of the globe.
 Contact firstname.lastname@example.org for more information.

 Yale Klezmer Band brings the joyous, rousing sounds of klezmer to the halls of Yale, to its Hillel as well as to anyone who likes energized dance music.
 Contact email@example.com for more information.

 Krav Maga at Yale

 Ever wanted to learn Krav Maga?
 Just want to practice your skills?
-Contact firstname.lastname@example.org for more information.
+Contact firstname.lastname@example.org or email@example.com for more information.

 Egal at Yale

-The Reform Chavura is a vibrant reform community at Yale.
-From weekly Kabbalat Shabbat services to care packages, Reform is here for you.
-Contact firstname.lastname@example.org or email@example.com for more information.
+The Reform Chavura is a vibrant Reform community at Yale.
+From weekly Kabbalat Shabbat services to tabling with surprises and treats on cross-campus, Reform is here for you.
+Contact email@example.com for more information.

 Yale Friends of Israel (YFI)

 Yale Friends of Israel is a student group for those who care about the State of Israel and wish to learn and discuss issues related to Israeli politics, diplomacy, and history, as well as celebrate Israeli art, music, theatre, literature, cuisine, and technology.
 A pro-Israel, non-partisan group, YFI does not endorse any particular political views.
 Contact firstname.lastname@example.org or email@example.com for more information.

 Yale’s AIPAC cadre advocates for a strong US/Israel relationship.
 To participate, contact firstname.lastname@example.org.